 The graphic and banned images from 9/11 on this list are potentially disturbing, so viewer discretion advised.
-For Americans, there is no single event in modern history as sobering as 9/11.
-It was an event so horrific, it redefined the world we live in.
-If you lived through September 11th, whether from New York or Namibia, you'll always remember exactly where you were when you heard the news that a passenger plane struck one of the towers, and then the other.
+For many Americans, there is no single event in modern history as sobering as 9/11.
+It was an event so horrific, it redefined the modern world.
+If you lived through September 11th, whether from New York or beyond, you'll likely always remember exactly where you were when you heard the news that a passenger plane struck one of the towers, and then the other.

 September 11th, 2001 is when everything changed.
-It shook us to our core, it made us aware of the dangers we faced, but most of all, it brought us together.
-As a country we rose from the devastation and united to show the world that we wouldn't be overcome by acts of terrorism.
-We proved that we wouldn't let the thousands we lost in New York and Washington D.C. die in vain.
+It shook Americans to their core; it made them aware of the dangers they faced; but most of all, it brought them together.
+As a country, Americans rose from the ashes and united to show the world that they wouldn't be overcome by acts of terrorism.
+They proved that they wouldn't let the thousands lost in New York and Washington, DC, perish in vain.

 View Of Lady Liberty, And The Attacks

 The dichotomy of the beautiful sunny September day in New York juxtaposed with the smoke billowing from Ground Zero is unearthly.
 The Department of Homeland Security was created in response to 9/11; it combined 22 government agencies into one.

 Firefighters Look Over The Rubble

 Only 14 people escaped from the impact zone of the south tower (floors 77-85), and only four people total made it out from all of the floors above it.
 After the towers collapsed, only 23 people in all were able to escape from the debris, including 15 rescue workers.
 The last survivor was found 27 hours after the collapse.

 A total of 6,294 people were treated in area hospitals.

 The FDNY Fights Its Way Through The Wreckage